-The maximum deferment benefit for Option 1 is valued at approximately \$856,000 per year (discount rate 5.9%) compared to the safety and risk costs - \$725,000 per year.
+The maximum deferment benefits for Option 1, the preferred option in this PSCR, is approximately \$470,000 per year (discount rate 5.9%) compared to the bushfire risk costs - \$350,000 per year.
 For non-network options to assist, they would need to provide greater net economic benefits than the network option.
-That is, non-network options would need to reduce the safety and bushfire risk related costs, which do not change with higher levels of non-network options (to the extent where the line is no longer required and decommissioning costs must be considered).
+That is, non-network options would need to reduce the bushfire risk related costs, which do not change with higher levels of non-network options (to the extent where the line is no longer required and decommissioning costs must be considered).